I never read.

 Exhibitions by “NoRoutineBooks” and conference speakers will also be presented during the event.

-We like to read, create and discuss books.
+We like reading, creating and discussing books.
 We love book creators, publishers, binders and sellers.
-We believe there is a place under the sun for books both printed and electronic.
+We believe there is a place under the sun for books both printed and digital.

-We are always open to the well-intended!
-Write us at email@example.com.
+We’re always open to the well-intended!
+Drop us a line at firstname.lastname@example.org.